Beware of Costly Premium Plugin Subscription Renewals

 Say you’ve found a plugin that solves a problem and it’s just what you need to make your site complete.
 Before making your purchase check the reviews and make sure the plugin is living up to the hype.
 Check out the support cases and ask questions.
 Look at the pricing history.
 Do your homework and make sure it really is what you think it is.

 If the current subscription pricing is reasonable I would suggest asking the developers point blank, if they intend to raise renewal prices anytime soon.
 Most plugin developers offer at least a 25% or 30% discount for renewals.
 If you can live with your findings, move forward with your purchase.

 Anytime I use a plugin, free or otherwise, I always consider what I would do if the plugin is no longer available!
 If I deleted my premium page builder do I have another good, free page builder option or do I have the skills needed to replace the page builder layouts?
 This can be a very difficult situation but if you have a plan in place, at least you’ll be ready.

 Don’t forget about automatic renewals!
 I always set advance reminders for each and every paid subscription to see if I want to cancel the auto renewal BEFORE it renews.
 Be very careful of this one or you’ll find yourself paying an annual subscription for something you no longer want or use.

 WordPress Website Audits and Annual Re-Design

-I audit all my family websites on a regular basis, every 3 months for SEO and annually for design.
-For a reasonable cost, I offer the same website audit services to clients.
+I audit my websites on a regular basis, every 3 months for SEO and annually for design.
+For a reasonable cost, I offer the same, professional website audit services to clients.
 This is a perfect time to check the theme and each plugin.
-It’s easy enough to check reviews and support to determine if a plugin or theme is being updated and if development is continuing.
+It’s easy enough to check reviews and support to determine if a plugin or theme is being updated and if development is continuing and verify renewal pricing for any plugins.
 The minute you smell a rat, it’s time to put your bail out plan into motion.

 Final Thoughts About Costly Plugin Subscriptions